Riieno/Gadgets-And-Gizmos/README.md

 ## Developers

-People looking to expand `Gadgets and Gizmos` or build against it should target `Main` or `InDev`, Use `main` if you want to be compatible with the current stable release, and `InDev` if you want to be ahead of the curve and build against new features being added in the next release.
-Experimental branches should not be pulled or built against.
+Developers looking to extend `Gadgets & Gizmos` or build integrations against it should target either the `main` or `inDev` branch.

+- Use `main` when targeting the current stable release.
+- Use `inDev` when developing against features and API changes planned for the next release.
+APIs exposed by `inDev` may change before release.
+- Experimental branches are unstable and should not be used as development dependencies or compatibility targets.